Nissan Leaf electric motor, performance & top speed

 Nissan Leaf electric motor, 0-62mph and acceleration

-The Nissan Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
+The standard Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
 The difference is that the Leaf (and most electric cars, in fact) generates that torque from a standstill, so you can access the full force of the motor all at once, delivering a strong burst of acceleration that you don’t get in equivalent diesels.
-Consequently, the Leaf takes just 8.6 seconds to cover the 0-62mph performance benchmark, although top speed is just 89mph.

 It’s not just the way the Leaf goes that impresses – how it stops is worthy of note, too.
 There are two selectable drive modes, B and ECO, which progressively increase the input of the regenerative braking.
 When you slow down, this recoups power that would otherwise be wasted and directs it back to the electric motor.

 Other cars have similar systems, but the 'E-Pedal' is the real standout in the Leaf.
 Effectively, it boosts regenerative braking to such an extent that it’s possible to drive using one pedal.
 Pressing the pedal to go faster is intuitive, but releasing it to actively slow takes a bit of getting used to, and the sudden change in brake response if you turn E-Pedal off can be alarming – you need a surprising amount of force to stop the Leaf from creeping if you haven’t got E-Pedal activated.
 The efficiency rewards are worth the effort, certainly, but we prefer the more intuitive wheel-mounted paddle system (that simply toggles up and down the brake modes) that's similar to what rivals like the Hyundai Kona and Kia e-Niro use.